leojunji/Java_AVL_Tree/README.md

 <h1 style="text-align: center;">What is an AVL TREE ?</h1>

-Basically, an AVL tree is a type of tree that uses a method of storing values to speed up the search for values.
+An AVL tree is a type of tree that uses a method of storing values to speed up the search for values.

 e.g.